-Docket No. PHMSA-2011-0023 - the Safety of Gas Transmission and Gathering Lines (Transmission Mega Rule), was separated into three rulemakings.
+11.1 Docket No. PHMSA-2011-0023 - the Safety of Gas Transmission and Gathering Lines

-- Rulemaking No. 1 Regulatory Mandate involves MAOP reconfirmation, expansion of assessment requirements, material verification, definition of traceable verifiable complete (TVC), seismicity, fracture mechanics, MAOP exceedance reporting, MCAs, and other related rules.
-This rulemaking is currently under review by the Office of Management and Budget and is expected to be published Q4 2019. - Rulemaking No. 2 Non-Regulatory Mandate involves repair criteria, integrity management improvements, cathodic protection, and management of change, risk modeling requirements, external corrosion, internal corrosion, risk assessment requirements, safety of launchers and receivers, surveillance after weather events, and other related rules.
-This rulemaking is expected to be published Q3 2020. - Rulemaking No. 3 Safety of Gas Gathering Pipelines involves gathering lines and is expected to be published Q3 2020.
+11.1.1 Rulemaking No. 1

+Regulatory Mandate - involves MAOP reconfirmation, expansion of assessment requirements outside of high consequence areas, material verification, seismicity, reporting requirements, other related items.
+This rulemaking was published in October of 2019.
+NW Natural has reviewed the rule for impacts and is in full compliance as the first elements of the rule went into effect on July 1, 2020.

+11.1.2 Rulemaking No. 2

+Non-Regulatory Mandate - involves repair criteria, integrity management improvements, cathodic protection, and management of change, risk modeling requirements, external corrosion, internal corrosion, risk assessment requirements, safety of launchers and receivers, surveillance after weather events, and other related rules.
+This rulemaking is expected to be published in 2020.

+11.1.3 Rulemaking No. 3

+Safety of Gas Gathering Pipelines - involves gathering lines and is expected to be published in in 2020.